 She didn't just dominate women's basketball; she redefined its potential with a style so electric it forced the world to pay attention.

-Before there was a WNBA, Cheryl Miller was the standard.
+Cheryl Miller led the USC Trojans to two NCAA titles in 1983 and 1984 with a combination of athleticism, skill, and swagger rarely seen in the women's game.
 Growing up in Riverside, California, her playground battles with younger brother Reggie forged a competitive fire.
-At the University of Southern California, she became a national phenomenon, leading the Trojans to two NCAA titles in 1983 and 1984 with a combination of athleticism, skill, and swagger rarely seen in the women's game.
 Her 105-point performance in a high school game remains the stuff of myth.
-Miller's impact transcended scoring; she played with a charismatic, physical flair that made her must-see television, fundamentally shifting perceptions of what women's basketball could be.
-Injuries cut her playing career short, but she seamlessly transitioned into broadcasting, becoming a pioneering and authoritative voice for both the NBA and the league she helped birth, the WNBA, which she later coached in.
+She played with a charismatic, physical flair that made her must-see television, shifting perceptions of what women's basketball could be.
+Injuries cut her playing career short, but she transitioned into broadcasting, becoming a pioneering voice for both the NBA and the WNBA, which she later coached.

 1946–1964